elabit/robotmk/README.md

 ## Requirements

-Robotmk works with any CheckMK 1.6x version and edition (CEE and CRE).
+Robotmk works with any Checkmk 1.6x version and edition (CEE and CRE).

 *  Enterprise edition (CEE) is recommended if you want to benefit from the agent bakery system which creates agent installation packages and the Robotmk YAML configuration files.
 * Raw Edition (CRE) also works if you are fine to write this files by hand/generate by some other tool (Ansible etc.).
 (Nevertheless, consider a worthwile [switch to CEE](https://www.iteratio.com/))